LasLabs/odoo-connector-easypost/connector_easypost/README.rst

 * Handle validation errors from addresses
 * Some duplicate calls to EasyPost (Address, Shipment) - seems to be just in the tests though
+* Add a default EasyPost connection to span all companies
+* Mass address verification
+* Label import operates in Shipment context, due to needing selected rate info not within PostageLabel

 Credits
 =======